Home > aloe turning purple

 Prevention and Treatment

-To prevent these infestations and diseases, you should periodically inspect your aloe plant.
+You should periodically inspect your aloe plant to prevent these infestations and diseases.
 Keep a consistent watering and light schedule.
-If necessary, place a humidifier nearby in drier climates.
+Place a humidifier nearby in dry climates if necessary.

-For pest prevention, you can use natural remedies like neem oil or insecticidal soaps.
-If a fungal issue is identified, you may need to repot your aloe.
+You can use natural remedies for pest prevention.
+For example, neem oil or insecticidal soaps.
+You may need to repot aloe if you identify a fungal issue.
 Use fresh, well-draining soil after trimming the affected roots.

 Conclusion